 If you you are completely hooked up to Google’s services, you will not probably have a single issue with Google Data Studio.
 Most of Google Services are fully integrated into Google Data Studio such as AdWords and Google Analytics.
 At first sight, everything looks alright with AdWords, the issue starts when you want to add few accounts from MCC structure to one chart or table.
 Not possible.
 Only 1 account can be used as 1 data source.
 2 accounts = 2 separate data sources = 2 separate charts.
 Oops (at least for now).
 I am pretty sure Google will eventually add support for adding multiple accounts from 1 MCC as 1 data source.

 Other sources include BigQuery, SQL, file upload, Google Sheets.
 DCM, DFP and some more.
-What’s still not support is DoubleClick Search but that’s a problem only for minority of users.
+What’s still not supported is DoubleClick Search but that’s a problem only for minority of users.

 You will not find much support for Google’s service in Microsoft world.
 That’s no surprise.
 Forget native support for AdWords or Google Sheets.
 What’s a bit surprising is support for Google Analytics (though, the connector is in beta).